scotsun/cwgan-medmnist/README.md

-# Evaluate Generative Models for MedMNIST
+# Evaluate cGAN for MedMNIST

 # Explanation on Code